Władysław Studnicki: Interbellum Poland

 Apart from writing, Studnicki worked as a civil servant.
 He was established and managed the Statistical Office of the Civil Administration of the Eastern Lands (1919–1920).
-Later he was consultant at the Ministry of Industry and Trade (1922–1926) and the Ministry of Foreign Affairs (1928–1930).
+Later he was a consultant at the Ministry of Industry and Trade (1922–1926) and the Ministry of Foreign Affairs (1928–1930).
 Furthermore, he lectured at the Institute of Trade and Economic Sciences in Wilno.
 In 1935 and 1938 he stood in elections to the Sejm, but failed to convince Polish voters.